 If you find yourself simply carrying out the same habitual routines and sequences day in and day out without any variation, on the other hand, there’s a risk that you will lock yourself into a series of mental maps that are overly limited and restrictive.

+Every activity that breaks the daily work pattern might make your day a bit better since it can have a positive impact on your mental health.
 As the authors Chip and Dan Heath note in their book “The Power of Moments,” simply doing something that stands out from your ordinary routine can end up having a very powerful impact on your life as a whole, in one way or another.

 Pursue what makes you feel enthusiastic